Roseann Fucillo of Cilloette Butterflies

 I have served the Papillon Club of America in several capacities since I joined in 1980, from being a regional reporter to Corresponding Secretary, which I served from 1985 – 1992.
 I was proud to chair the Papillon Primer Committee after convincing Virginia Newton to write The Papillon Primer.
 I also chaired the Education Committee, the Special Awards Committee, and was twice a member of the Nominating Committee.

 I have continued to help educate people on the breed through Judges' Education presentations and in writing articles that have been published in “Pap Talk,” The Papillon Annual and Pappouri magazine.
-For many years, I have been a mentor for the Judges’ Education Committee and since 2003, have been honored to be the Papillon Columnist for the AKC Gazette.
-I have also enjoyed judging Sweeps for both Patriot Papillon Club and Greater Delaware Valley Papillon Club, although I much prefer showing to judging.
+For many years, I have been a mentor for the Judges’ Education Committee and since 2003, have been honored to be chosen as the Papillon Columnist for the AKC Gazette.

 Email: cilloette@yahoo.com